Publix Logo

 Publix Logo 2012-present

-The last identity update took place in 2012 when the trading company switched to a graphic icon, sometimes accompanied by a corporate inscription.
+The last identity update occurred in 2012 when the trading company switched to a graphic icon, sometimes accompanied by a corporate inscription.
 The icon has a round shape and contains the letter “P” inside, which echoes the original version of the logo.
 The designers have shortened the leg but retained the similarity to the ring road.
 The letter is colored white, and the gap and background are green.

 Publix: Interesting Facts